What is RAD?

 Participants will then participate in “simulated assault” scenarios with RAD instructors, who along with participants, wear state-of-the-art protective gear specifically designed for this training.
 Participants have the opportunity to use their skills in a safe training environment.

 Approximately 85% of rape victims knew their assailant.

 With more than 3,500 instructors certified and nearly 160,000 women trained, RAD Systems is the country’s largest and fastest growing self-defense program for women and children.

 The RAD Systems curriculum is taught at over 400 colleges and universities across the United States and Canada, and is the only self-defense program to be endorsed by the International Association of Campus Law Enforcement Administrators.

-RAD is an international alliance of thousands of instructors united in offering practical options for responding to increasing acts of violence against women.
+RAD is an international alliance of thousands of instructors united in offering practical options for responding to increasing acts of violence.
 We offer life-long opportunity for physical skill mastery provided through our trademark Lifetime Return and Practice Policy.

 - "Great course with very practical techniques!
 The instructors were funny, helpful, and good at explaining things."

 - "Excellent class.
 The simulation is particularly important for us to experience the stress situation."

 - "Better than any other self-defense class I’ve ever taken."

 - "Really enjoyed the RAD classes and think everyone should take them!
 They're extremely helpful, and knowing I have that knowledge itself makes me feel safer."